The subscription migration feature provides a powerful way for you to manage the way customers' services evolve.

 - Select a destination plan from a list in the Migration wizard destination page and click Next.

 - On the Migration Configuration page, click when the migration will occur.

 - Now - The migration will occur as soon as you finish the wizard.
 The source subscription will be in "migrated" status, and the new subscription will be active.

-- You can override any of the Relationship defaults configured in the Catalog from the dropdown lists.
-For more information about each of these settings, see Managing Relationships and Rules.
+- You can override any Relationship defaults configured in the Catalog from the dropdown lists.
+For more information about these settings, see Managing Relationships and Rules.

-- On the Migration Preview page, review the invoice that will be generated.
+- If you selected Now, review the invoice that will be generated.